Flame Bowerbird

 About the Flame Bowerbird

 The Flame Bowerbird belongs to the family Ptilonorhynchidae, within the order Passeriformes.
-These birds typically live typically 6-10 years in the wild.
+These birds typically live typically lives 6-10 years in the wild.

 How to Identify a Flame Bowerbird